 Limitation Periods and Emails: Can an Email Signature Extend a Limitation Period?

 One of the first tasks in any potential litigation matter is to identify the applicable limitation period.
-Generally claims since June 1, 2013, BC’s Limitation Act, S.B.C.
+Generally, since June 1, 2013, BC’s Limitation Act, S.B.C.
 2012, c.
-13 (the “Limitation Act”) are governed by a two year limitation period.
+13 (the “Limitation Act”) provides that potential claims are governed by a two year limitation period.

 Under s.
 8 of the Limitation Act, this two year limitation period begins to run from the first day on which a person knew or reasonably ought to have known all of the following: